Churchill Writing Group

 The range of writing experience (and everything else) is wide, from beginners to published writers.
 If you are longing to write a book and have no idea where to start, or you have begun, stumbled and would love to find your way again, you are welcome to join us.

-We will meet in person in College (in the Bevin Room), and online.
-We will gather over tea and coffee from 3pm as before, with the session running between 3.30 and around 5.30pm.
+We will meet online, with the session running between 3.30 and around 5.30pm.

 We start with a bit of free-flow writing to get us limbered up.
 This can be tremendously liberating, no waiting for inspiration, no redrafting, who cares if it’s a bit rough.
 Like all creativity, writing combines adventure with planning and the quality of what we write in short bursts often surprises us.
 Something magical can happen when our writing takes off in its own intoxicating direction.
 Come and try with us and you’ll soon know what I mean.